padinadrian/resume/README.md

 ## Building with LaTeX
 You can generate the PDF yourself from the TeX files.

+### Installing LaTeX Compiler

 On Windows you will need to download and install a LaTeX compiler.
-I recommend MiKTeX: https://miktex.org/download
+I recommend [MiKTeX](https://miktex.org/download).

-On Ubuntu/Debian Linux and Mac you should already have a TeX compiler installed.
+On Ubuntu/Debian Linux and Mac, you should already have a TeX compiler installed.

+### Building from Source

+To get the source files, you can either clone this git repository or download the files.
+At the bare minimum you need `AdrianPadinResume.tex` and `res.cls`.

+Place both of these files in the same folder.
 Then open your respective terminal and type in the following command:

 ```
 pdflatex AdrianPadinResume.tex
 ```

-This will generate a file named `AdrianPadinResume.pdf`
+This will generate a file named `AdrianPadinResume.pdf` in the same folder.